Skip to main content

 How to Calculate Your Financial Wellness Score

 Financial wellness is climbing the ladder as a top concern for organizations seeking to improve the health and wellbeing of their workforces.
-Without it, stress runs rampant through the ranks and may cost global companies a combined $300 billion per year.
+The stress that a lack of financial causes may cost global companies a combined $300 billion per year.
 But financially confident, stable employees stick around longer, come to work more often, and are even more productive once they get there.

-One critical first step to cultivating personal financial wellness is understanding the current state of our finances so we can effectively plan the pathway between here, and where we want to go.
-But money is complex, and for the 36 percent of Americans who believe themselves to be financially illiterate, the task of understanding their financial realities (let alone strategizing for the future) may be monumental without some basic metrics to work with.
+One critical first step to cultivating personal financial wellness is understanding the current state of our finances so we can effectively plan the pathway between where we are and where we want to go.
+But money is complex, and for the 36 percent of Americans who believe themselves to be financially illiterate, the task of understanding their financial realities (let alone strategizing for the future) is monumental without some basic metrics to work with.

-That’s where the financial wellness score comes in.
-Even for more confident financiers, a FWS simplifies the task of understanding every aspect of our monetary lives – from income and savings, to debt and daily expenses – so we can set better goals and begin to work towards them.
+That’s where the financial wellness score (FWS) comes in.
+Even for more confident consumers, a FWS simplifies the task of understanding every aspect of our monetary lives — from income and savings to debt and daily expenses — so we can set better goals and begin to work towards them.
 Let’s dive in.

 What is financial wellness?